 As I continued my way down from Chikurinji (#31) I was greeted by a woman coming up towards the temple.
 She stopped to ask where I was from and continued with the other usual questions I was often asked.
-It was always kind of nice when people greeted me and took an interest.
 I gave her a photograph and told her to take care on the way up the stone steps and then continued on towards Zenjibuji (#32).
-It had turned into a beautifully sunny day and ahead of me I could see two pilgrims stood beside a small white van.
+Ahead of me I could see two pilgrims stood beside a small white van.
 As I got closer I recognised one of them as the friendly pilgrim and the other one as someone I had met a few days ago.
 They were on the receiving end of some hot tea osettai from an elderly local man who seemed to be busy telling them tales.
 They excused themselves when I arrived and I sat down and enjoyed a hot tea and answered a few questions.
-I didn't want to spend too much time relaxing because I wanted to get to the next temple so I gave him a photograph and readied to leave.
-As I got my pack back on again he went to the front seat of his van and returned with a gigantic grapefruit like object and said it was a local variety of mikan.
-I now literally had my hands full with everything I was carrying already but I accepted it in good spirit and carried it in my hand all the way to Zenjibuji (#32).
+Having finished my tea I thanked the man nd gave him a photograph.
+As I readied to leave, he went to the front seat of his van and returned with a gigantic grapefruit like object and said it was a local variety of mikan.
+I now literally did have my hands full but I accepted it in good spirit and carried it in my hand all the way to Zenjibuji (#32).

-I started getting ready for the prayer rituals and realised I had only one candle so it was back towards the main gate and along to the stamp office.
-I decided to get my stamp while I was there.
-With the extra candles I also got some more incense too.
-The woman was a little bit more careful than the last two temples and after she had finished putting the stamp in I gave her a photograph and also explained why I was giving photographs.
-The stamp office was not so busy so I got talking to her about Hagimori-san who she knew about and asked her about the tsuyado at Zenjibuji (#32).
-It was just after midday so a little bit too early to be thinking about staying but I told her that I thought it would be a great place to stay because the views from the temple really were quite wonderful.
-From the elevated position I could see all the way along the coast towards Katsurahama and it really looked very nice.
-Spending the night up at the temple with a clear night sky would make it a really great place to be.
+As I started to get myself ready for prayers I realised I had only one candle so it was back down towards the main gate and to the stamp office.
+I bought some extra candles and some more incense.
+I decided I would get my stamp done while I was there too.
+The woman was a little bit more careful than the last two temples and after she had finished doing the stamp I gave her a photograph.
+The stamp office was not so busy so I got talking to her about Hagimori-san and asked her about the tsuyado at Zenjibuji (#32).
+It was just after midday so a little bit too early to be thinking about staying but I told her that I thought it would be a great place to stay because the views of the coastline from the temple were just wonderful.
+From the elevated position I could see all the way along the coast towards Katsurahama.
 Today however it was not going to be the case because the plan was to continue and stop at Sekkeiji (#33).

 Over the last few days I had been choosing the photographs I had been giving to the stamps offices mostly because some of them were related to the temples or I just based my choice on my reaction to the atmosphere I found when I visited the stamp offices.
-The woman at Zenjibuji (#32) had been really chatty so I decided to leave all the photographs with her and told her to choose one she really liked and if she wanted to, to choose a different one to the one I had given her.
+The woman at Zenjibuji (#32) had been really chatty so I decided to leave all the photographs with her and told her to choose one she really liked.
 I returned to the main hall and continued with the prayer rituals.
 After finishing at the daishi hall I returned to the stamp office and found she had chosen a different photograph which she told me she liked better.
 I collected all the others, thanked her and headed back down from Zenjibuji (#32) and on towards Sekkeiji (#33).

 I had plenty of time today to make it to Sekkeiji (#33) and I wanted to take a slightly different route to the route I had taken last time.
 Last time I had taken the route via Katsurahama which involved walking over the high port bridge along a quite narrow footpath but this time I thought I would try the free ferry service which ran an hourly service.
 I decided I would try to make it for 14:10 crossing which gave me plenty of time to check whether I could actually stop at Sekkeiji (#33) and also give me time to consider walking on towards Tanemaji (#34) which I knew also had a tsuyado.